fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

   })
 ```

-The servers response is printed to the console:
+The server's response is printed to the console:

 ![](../../images/8/9a.png)